TelenorNorway/telenoridplus-integration-guide/TelenorID_Plus_-_intro.md

 | Substantial | for instance, enrolment is performed by providing and verifying identity information, and authentication by using a user name and a password and a one-time password sent to your mobile phone |
 |    High     |                         for instance, enrolment is performed by registering in person in an office, and authentication by using a smartcard, like a National ID Card.                          |

-This law is regulated through the Norwegian law [lov om elektroniske tillitstjenester LOV-2018-06-15-44](https://lovdata.no/dokument/LTI/lov/2018-06-15-44) and is assumed required for Telenor in a updated ekom law in the future: https://www.regjeringen.no/no/dokumenter/horing-forslag-til-ny-ekomlov-ny-ekomforskrift-og-endringer-i-nummerforskriften/id2864853/
+This law is regulated through the Norwegian law [lov om elektroniske tillitstjenester LOV-2018-06-15-44](https://lovdata.no/dokument/LTI/lov/2018-06-15-44) and is assumed required for Telenor in a updated ekom law in the future: [Høring - Forslag til ny ekomlov](https://www.regjeringen.no/no/dokumenter/horing-forslag-til-ny-ekomlov-ny-ekomforskrift-og-endringer-i-nummerforskriften/id2864853/)

 ## Mapping between IAL, AAL, eidas LoA